AN INTRODUCTION TO THE SCALES OF MT MERU

 might do so in Indonesia.
 This makes it difficult to put down in stone,

-or in Scala, the most definitive version of the scale that each
+or in Scala, the most definitive version of the scale.
+It should

-be understood that these are only representatives of a whole family of
+be understood that each these are only representatives of a whole family of

 scales.
-Each slant likewise should be understood as a family of scales,
+Each slant likewise should be understood as a genus of scales,

 Also there are various recurrent sequences not found